New construction solutions

 - Contact our New Construction administrator, Humayun Kabir, at (480) 768-3905 or email@example.com.

-- Submit a completed project application during the design development phase.
+- Submit a completed project application during the schematic design phase for projects under the Enhanced Track and during the design development phase for projects under the Expedited track.
 Refer to the program manual for more information.

 - Enhanced performance track only: